Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/Readme.txt

 7. If an error is found, the program will crash/kill itself ending the program.

+8. Using an algorithm is okay as long as I handle the full core of its implementation.

+9. I have tried my best to following the commenting style guide, and keep my code well documented.
+As such, documentation is as deep as possible, and used in-line sparingly only to high light the high-level logic for ease of understanding.

+10. I have tried to crash course Google Tests for C++ (to some great success in my opinion).
+This is my first time using this framework.
+I hope as time progresses I will become more comfortable, and knowledgeable regarding it.

+11. Reusing, but refactoring my old solution's code is okay as long as it was not part of the hand evaluator and validator.

 ========================================================================

 Source Code Overview:

 Readme.txt - this file
-main.cpp - driver file - creates a pokerCompare instances and runs readFile.h - header file for readFile.cpp
-readFile.cpp - handles reading file Input
+main.cpp - driver file - creates a pokerCompare instances and runs the pokerHands application readFile.h - header file for readFile.cpp readFile.cpp - handles reading file Input
 pokerCompare.h - header file for pokerCompare.cpp
-pokerCompare.cpp - my class implementation of a poker hand evaluator util.h - header file for util.cpp
-util.cpp - helper functions for main.cpp
-tests.cpp - unit tests for all files combined.
-Tests every single function *.txt - provided test files for manual testing (may be modified) pokerHands.exe - main executable for poker hands; ran using './pokerHands.exe <textFile>.txt' once compiled. test.exe - main executable for unit tests; ran using './test.exe' once compiled.
+pokerCompare.cpp - my class implementation of a poker hand evaluator and validator util.h - header file for util.cpp util.cpp - helper functions and global variables for pokerCompare.cpp/main.cpp pokerHandsTests.cpp - main testing suite for program.
+Tests all functions (aside from ones that print).
+Uses the Google Test C++ Framework. printTests.cpp - printing tests not covered in main testing framework *.txt - provided test files for manual testing (may be modified) CMakeLists.txt - cmake makefile (created by me so Google Test may be used outside of the IDE for sake of ease). pokerHands.exe - main executable for poker hands; ran using './pokerHands.exe <textFile>.txt' once compiled. printTests.exe - main executable for unit tests; ran using './printTests.exe' once compiled.

 ========================================================================